anthonycoffey/property-manager-pro/memory-bank/progress.md

     *   Modified `src/components/Admin/InvitePropertyManagerForm.tsx` to accept `selectedOrganizationId` as a prop.
     *   The Organization ID field in this form is now pre-filled and disabled, based on the organization selected in `OrganizationSelector.tsx` on the `Dashboard`.
     *   Updated `src/components/Dashboard.tsx` to pass the `selectedAdminOrgId` to `InvitePropertyManagerForm.tsx`.
+*   **Social Sign-On for Accept Invitation Page (2025-05-24):**
+    *   Enhanced `src/pages/AcceptInvitationPage.tsx` to include UI and logic for Google and Microsoft social sign-on options.
+    *   Modified the `functions/src/callable/signUpWithInvitation.ts` Cloud Function to:
+        *   Handle pre-authenticated users (from social sign-on) by accepting an optional `uid` and making `password` optional.
+        *   Skip Firebase Auth user creation if `uid` is provided.
+        *   Validate that the email from the social provider matches the email on the invitation.
+        *   Use the display name from the social provider for the Firestore user profile.

 ## 3. What's Left to Build (High-Level from `projectRoadmap.md`)